 About Fort Loreto

+In 1930 the forts and the area surrounding the hill were declared property of the nation at the service of the people, and a War Museum was built in Loreto.
 Since 1972, Fort Loreto has served as the Museum of Non-Intervention.
-It explores Mexico’s history under the French.
-Amongst other things, the museums looks at the Battle of Puebla, displaying letters, paintings, flags and documents as well as weaponry and uniforms from the time.
+It explores Mexico’s history under the French, including the Battle of Puebla, displaying letters, paintings, flags and documents as well as weaponry and uniforms from the time.
 It goes on to explore the premiership of Benito Juarez, Mexico’s first president.